CJMinecraft01/BitOfEverything/README.md

 ## About the mod
 BitOfEverything is a mod aimed at adding everything that may be essential for your Minecraft Modded needs.
 It aims at providing useful and awesome blocks and items which will improve your gaming experience.

-## Can I use this mod on a mod pack?
+## Can I use this mod in a mod pack?
 Yes you can but please notify me so I can see where my mod is being used (you don't have to but it would be nice)

 ## Can I use the code for my own mod?